Skip to Content

 The Homeland Security Contact Information for Critical Infrastructure is stored in the Water Quality Emergency Preparedness System (WQ EPS).

-Hurricane season officially begins on June 1, 2023 and ends on November 30, 2023.
-To ensure TCEQ is prepared for the season, the TCEQ Water Quality Division (WQD) is asking for your assistance in updating records for each permitted Domestic wastewater treatment facility (WWTF) and each permitted Industrial wastewater (WW) discharge in Texas.
+Hurricane season officially begins on June 1, 2026 and ends on November 30, 2026.
+To ensure TCEQ is prepared for the season, the TCEQ Water Quality Division (WQD) is asking for your assistance in updating records for each permitted domestic wastewater treatment facility (WWTF) and each permitted industrial wastewater discharge in Texas.

-It is vital that you submit information concerning your WW permit(s) and emergency contact(s) annually so that the WQD has the updated information to prepare for the hurricane season and other disaster events that can require emergency response.
-Please be sure that you submit the current information for staff that are designated as your annual email contacts to receive the WQ EPS annual email notices.
+It is vital that you submit information concerning your wastewater permit(s) and emergency contact(s) annually so that the WQD has the updated information to prepare for the hurricane season and other disaster events that can require emergency response.
+Please be sure that you update the current information for staff that are designated as your annual email contacts for receiving WQ EPS annual email notices.

 Submit your annual updates: